 The Emotional Envelope lets you take comfort in a hopeful future when you’ll be able to give your ex all the stuff you’ve been collecting and say, “Here, I saved this for you while we weren’t talking.”
 The Emotional Envelope:

-- eases the discomfort of disconnection without the actual contact that would make it waaaay worse.
+- eases the discomfort of disconnection without actual contact, which would make it waaaay worse.

-- stashes the painful present in the forgiving future.
+- stashes the pain of the present in the more-forgiving future.

 - brings the forgiving future into the painful present.